pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-Overview.md

 There are the following effective levels of support:

-* Two keyboard joysticks using ROM functions: Only a single direction can be registered at once
+* Keyboard joysticks using ROM functions: Only a single direction can be registered at once
-* Multiple keyboard joysticks using inkey driver: Multiple directions supported
+* Keyboard joysticks using inkey driver: Multiple directions supported
 * Hardware joystick support: Multiple directions supported

 # Debug Library